Step inside Three of England’s most Unconventional Grand Homes…

 Time Capsule of a Taxidermy Hoarder

 They call Calke Abbey the “un-stately” home– rooms filled with animal heads kept in dusty glass cases, fading furnishings, cobwebs and walls of peeling paintwork.
-In lieu of restoring the house to its former glory, the English National Trust chose to leave Calke Abbey as they found it in the 1980s, captured in decline, telling the story of a country estate’s dramatic downfall.
-The Grade I listed country house had been marred by government debt, sealed up and neglected since 1924 following the death of its eccentric and reclusive owner, Sir Vauncey Harpur Crewe.
+In lieu of restoring the house to its former glory, the English National Trust chose to leave Calke Abbey as they found it in the 1980s, captured in decline, and telling the story of a country estate’s dramatic downfall.
+The Grade-listed country house had been marred by government debt, sealed up and neglected since 1924 following the death of its eccentric and reclusive owner, Sir Vauncey Harpur Crewe.

 A bedroom in Calke Abbey / source

 Known as the “gentle tyrant”, Charles Harpur-Crewe was considered a generous landlord and employer, but when it came to his own family, he often communicated with his children via the devoted footman who delivered the baronet’s letters.

 Harpur-Crewe despised the modern world, refused to install electricity and replace the ancient plumbing system, and didn’t allow motor cars on the estate.
 What you could find in abundance at Calke Abbey, however, was taxidermy: thousands of natural history specimens hoarded all over the house.

 Although his children sold many of the animals to pay off the family debt, the baronet’s obsession for collecting is still very much alive at Calke Abbey, making it one of England’s most unusual and unparalleled cabinets of curiosity.

 The Orangery at Calke Abbey (c) Mark Longair / Simon Stokes